 Directed by Kenneth Branagh

 As You like It is the story of Duke Ferdinand and his brother Duke Frederick.
 Ferdinand was exiled by his brother and took refuge in the Forest of Arden while his daughter Rosalind remained living with Frederick.
 She is also exiled when she falls in love with Orlando.
 Orlando also flees to the Forest of Arden.
 Duke Frederick’s daughter Celia also comes to Arden to find her friend Rosalind.

 However, this film features a great cast; Kevin Kline as Jacques (Duke Ferdinand’s courier) makes this film almost perfect.
-His performance is definitely a tour-de-force and he was well deserved of the SAG award that he won for Best Actor.
-Setting it in Japan was a strange idea to me at first but it really does work and makes for a beautiful looking film.
+His performance is definitely a tour-de-force and he was well deserved for the SAG award that he won for Best Actor.
+Setting it in Japan was a strange idea to me at first but it really does work and makes for a beautiful-looking film.

 Glen Rix from UK on July 24, 2015:

 I have just completed a Degree course with a final year on Shakespeare:Text and Performance and found your hub very interesting.
 I too love the Hamlet production - especially like the commentary provided by Ken.
 You have mentioned a couple of productions that I am not familiar with, so will be checking these out very soon.
 Thanks.